zacharski/database-course/README.md

 Here are the ways of earning XP:

-* there will be at least 7 tasks.
-On average each will be worth 20xp
+* there will be at least 10 tasks.
+On average each will be worth 22xp

 * there are 6 PostgreSQL projects.
-Each is worth 125xp
+On average, each is worth 125xp

 * there is an ElasticSearch project worth 150xp